sargraph/sargraph.github.io/README.md

 ## SAR (System Activity Report) Graph
 An Online/Offline Tool to view the SAR output in graphical charts.

-SAR Graph is an online tool to view the performance of a Linux server using the SAR (System Activity Report) output in an impressive graphical chart layout.
-The tool helps you view the output of CPU, Memory, Load, Run Queue, Swap usage, Processes, Contexts, Interrupts, Paging, NFS, Sockets etc. of a server in graphical layout.
+SARchart is an online tool to view the performance of a Linux server using the SAR (System Activity Report) output in an impressive graphical chart layout.
+This tool displays graphs for multiple days to a server.
+Also provides information of Peak CPU/Load/Memory/IO in the dashboard.
+The tool helps you view the charts on CPU, Memory, Load, Run Queue, Swap usage, Processes, Contexts, Interrupts, Paging, NFS, Sockets etc. of a server in graphical layout.
+Note: Currently this works only for Linux/AIX OS

 ![](assets/sargraph-samples.gif)